pycage/shellfish/doc/Main.md

 ## News

+### August 2022
+* The element {@link server.HTTPServer} has the new property `enabled` for turning the server on or off.
+* The element {@link core.FileStorage} has the new read-only property `ready` to get notified when the file storage is loaded and ready.

+### July 2022
+* The new element {@link shf3d.Surface} provides a flat rectangular 2D surface for use in 3D scenes.

 ### May 2022
 * **API Break:** The module `shellfish/high` is now named `shellfish/declarative`.
   Since this module is usually not imported directly by application code,